Murder of Cha Vang

-Cha Vang was a 30-year-old Hmong man from Green Bay, who was murdered by James Nichols in 2007.
+Cha Vang was a 30-year-old Hmong man from Green Bay, who was murdered by James Nichols on January 6, 2007.
 Cha Vang was found shot and stabbed, his corpse hidden, in the woods near Peshtigo, Wisconsin.
 Nichols admitted to killing Vang, insisting the killing was self-defense.
 On March 19, 2007, Nichols pleaded not guilty to the charges of first degree intentional homicide, felony possession of a weapon, and hiding a corpse.

 On October 6, 2007, a jury found Nichols guilty of a lesser charge of second degree intentional homicide and sentenced him to 60 years in prison.
 "The message sent to the Hmong community is that someone can shoot a Hmong hunter and not get the maximum sentence," said Tou Ger Xiong, spokesman for the Coalition for Community Relations in St. Paul, Minnesota.

 Evidence and motivation

 Mark Witeck, who performed the autopsy on Cha Vang, testified that Vang was shot from about 50 feet away by a shotgun, and stabbed six times in his face and neck.

 Attention to possible racial motives has been brought due to some of Nichols' own statements.
 Nichols has been quoted on record saying Hmong people are bad, mean and "kill everything and that they go for anything that moves."
 Nichols' employer has testified that two months before the killing, Nichols mentioned that he would have killed a Hmong hunter that he had seen in the woods if he had been carrying a shotgun rather than an air-rifle.